Blue-Shadow/nchud/readme.txt

       Sets the value at or above which a monster's spawn health needs to be for the bar to be drawn.

+  ---------------------------------------- Color Options ----------------------------------------

+    - Backgrounds
+      CVAR: nchud_bgcolor
+      Default: Default (-1)

+      Sets the color used for the background graphics, including the status bar background.
+Setting this to "Default" (-1), allows usage of whatever color chosen by the HUD as the default color.

+    - Highlight
+      CVAR: nchud_hicolor
+      Default: Default (-1)

+      Sets the color used for highlighting.
+It affects statistics, weapon slots, inventory items, ammo list and inventory bar's arrows and selection box.
+Setting this to "Default" (-1), allows usage of whatever color chosen by the HUD as the default color.

 ---------------------------------------------------------------------------------------------------
 -- Overriding icons                                                                              --
 ---------------------------------------------------------------------------------------------------